Best Products UK

 JLL IC400 Pro or Schwinn 800IC — which should I buy?

-Buy the JLL IC400 Pro if you want the best ride feel under £600 and don't need Bluetooth-app pairing.
+Buy the JLL IC400 Pro if you want the best ride feel at the mid-range tier and don't need Bluetooth-app pairing.
 Buy the Schwinn 800IC if you plan to use Zwift or Peloton on your phone or tablet — its 100-level resistance and Bluetooth pairing make it the more flexible choice for app-led training.
-The Schwinn is £250 more expensive than the JLL, but you save the cost of a separate cadence sensor.
+The Schwinn is meaningfully more expensive than the JLL, but you save the cost of a separate cadence sensor.

 Reviewers split.
 The NordicTrack's iFit auto-adjust feature physically incline/decline-changes your bike during instructor-led rides, which is genuinely immersive.
 The Echelon's class library is rated more highly by reviewers, but its bike doesn't auto-adjust.
 If you'll mostly do scenic rides, NordicTrack.
-If you'll mostly do studio-style classes, Echelon — and save £450.
+If you'll mostly do studio-style classes, Echelon — and pocket the price difference.

 Magnetic, friction or eddy-current resistance — what's the difference?